-The western world is facing an "allergy epidemic"(1) with the prevalence approaching nearly 40-50%(2).
+The western world is facing an "allergy epidemic"(1), with the prevalence approaching nearly 40-50%(2).
 With the start of the spring season, many of us are bothered by itchiness, sneezing, watery eyes, runny nose, and coughing.
 For others, the symptoms persist all year round.

-What Causes Allergy?
+What Causes Allergies?

-As a response to this, our immune system releases a variety of chemicals to protect us.
-These chemicals sometimes do more harm than benefit and that is when it becomes a problem.
+As a response to this, our immune system releases chemicals to protect us.
+These chemicals from the immune system sometimes do more harm than benefit, and that is when it becomes a problem.

-During an allergic reaction, cells of the immune system known as mastocytes (or mast cells), release chemicals like histamine.
-Histamines act on the nose, eyes, skin, throat, and lungs to cause the symptoms of allergy.
-Antihistamines medication controls the symptoms caused by the release of histamines.
+During an allergic reaction, cells of the immune system known as mastocytes (or mast cells) release chemicals like histamine.
+Histamines act on the nose, eyes, skin, throat, and lungs to cause allergy symptoms.

 What Are The Benefits Of Reishi Mushroom For Allergies?